Petals on the Wind: Plot

 After Cathy gives birth to her son, Julian Janus "Jory" Marquet, she becomes more determined to destroy her own mother's life.
 She packs up Carrie and Jory and they move to Virginia, not far from Foxworth Hall.
 Under the guise of collecting Julian's insurance, she hires Bart Winslow, her mother's second husband, as her lawyer.
 Meanwhile, Carrie meets a young man named Alex and enjoys a sweet courtship, until he says he plans to be a minister.
-Frightened by the memory of her grandmother's rants about the children being the "Devil's spawn," Carrie purchases powdered doughnuts and arsenic and attempts suicide.
+Frightened by the memory of her abusive grandmother's religious rants, Carrie purchases powdered doughnuts and arsenic and attempts suicide.

 In the hospital, Cathy reassures Carrie that Alex won't be a minister if it upsets her so much.
-Carrie reveals her other motive for suicide: she saw their mother on the street, ran up to her, and was angrily rejected.
-This only strengthened Carrie's conviction that she must be evil and undeserving.
-Carrie dies, and Cathy becomes even more intent on taking revenge on Corrine and soon comes up with a plan to blackmail her along with stealing her handsome young husband, Bart.
+Carrie reveals her other motive for suicide: she saw their mother on the street, ran up to her and was angrily rejected.
+This only strengthens Carrie's conviction that she herself must be evil and undeserving.
+Carrie dies, and Cathy becomes even more intent on taking revenge on Corrine.
+She soon comes up with a plan to blackmail her mother along with stealing her handsome young husband, Bart.

-Cathy refuses to stop, obsessed with making their mother pay for all the pain that the children have suffered, even after Chris discovers Cathy's plan and threatens to distance himself from Cathy completely.
+Cathy continues her obsessive quest, even after Chris discovers Cathy's plan and threatens to distance himself from Cathy completely.
 Though initially focused solely on revenge, Cathy falls in love with Bart, and he returns her affections.
 She discovers she is pregnant and believes this will be a crushing blow to Corrine.
 Bart is torn between his desire to stay married to Corrine and his wish to be a father but does manage to put an end to Cathy sending blackmail letters to Corrine.